utopia-foss/dantro/doc/plotting/plot_manager.rst

 .. hint::

-    Plot configuration entries starting with an underscore are ignored:
+    Plot configuration entries starting with an underscore or dot are ignored:

     .. code-block:: yaml

         ---
         _foobar:        # This entry is ignored
-          # ...
+          some_defaults: &defaults
+            foo: bar

+        .barbaz:        # This entry is also ignored
+          more_defaults: &more_defaults
+            spam: fish

         my_plot:        # -> creates my_plot
+          <<: [*defaults, *more_defaults]
           # ...

         my_other_plot:  # -> creates my_other_plot
           # ...

-    This can be useful when desiring to define YAML anchors that are used in the actual plot configuration entries.
+    This can be useful when desiring to define YAML anchors that are used in the actual plot configuration entries, e.g. for specifying defaults.